melinamelia/Pytorch-Wildlife/README.md

 [Logo of the project]
+# Pytorch-Wildlife
-# Pytorch-Wildlife: A Collaborative Deep Learning Framework for Conservation
+  A Collaborative Deep Learning Framework for Conservation
 ## 🐾 Introduction

 At the core of our mission is the desire to create a harmonious space where conservation scientists from all over the globe can unite, share, and grow.
 We are expanding the CameraTraps repo to introduce **Pytorch-Wildlife**, a Collaborative Deep Learning Framework for Conservation, where researchers can come together to share and use datasets and deep learning architectures for wildlife conservation.